-- Achieve your financial objectives and manage risk using a Chief Investment Officer (OCIO) which provides full-time, dedicated and independent staff to manage your investment function and enhance fiduciary comfort.
+- Achieve your financial objectives and preserve capital using a Chief Investment Officer (OCIO) which provides full-time, dedicated and independent staff to manage your investment function and enhance fiduciary comfort.
 Full-time investment management results in:

 - Timely decision making;